dinamite-toolkit/dinamite-toolkit.github.io/_posts/2016-12-20-interactive-execution-flow-WT.md

 ---
 layout: post
-title: Visualizing the execution flow using DINAMITE traces
+title: Interactive execution flow diagrams visualize DINAMITE traces
 ---

 In this post we introduce DINAMITE's interactive execution flow charts -- charts that simultaneously visualize the